KarlKFoley/Inft2012-SixOfOne/Karl and James Work Journal .md

 * Create dice roll mockup (posted on discord)

 ### 26/5 9am - 2pm - Karl ###
-* Created methords to handle the end of the game in both session and in game clases
+* Created methods to handle the end of the game in both session and in game class
-    * Issues found during testing of end game bethords with preset data
+    * Issues found during testing of end game methods with pre-set data
-    * Have tried to have account of all senarios for the game to end, while making them generic so there aren't multiple methods for ending the game
+    * Have tried to have account of all scenarios for the game to end, while making them generic so there aren't multiple methods for ending the game
-    * Game up with two diffect senarios where the game will and who they should be handled
+    * Game up with two different scenarios where the game will and who they should be handled
-    * Changed all End game methords to return a bool instead of a number
+    * Changed all End game methods to return a bool instead of a number
 * Created methods to handle refreshing elements as needed.
-* Created correct labeling for six of one form.
+* Created correct labelling for six of one form.
 * Fixed issue with incremented dice class.
-Made Dice variables read only, allowing for incremented adustment of dice
+Made Dice variables read only, allowing for incremented adjustment of dice

 ### 26/5 6pm - 8pm - 10pm - 12am - James ###
 * Created number checker and sorter for FrmSixOfOne.cs